mtango99/mtango99.github.io/index.md

 I am interested in bringing interdisciplinary solutions to environmental issues using foundations in conservation biology, geography, and political ecology.
 I hope to put my skills in GIS and remote sensing to use to fight for a more equitable and biodiverse world in a context where I am always able to learn and develop new skills.

-Research interests include: land cover and land use change, natural hazard and contamination management, climate vulnerability and resilience, climate change modelling, coral ecosystems, renewable energy expansion and wildlife impacts, co-design approaches to conservation, equity-based research, participatory mapping.
+My research interests include: land cover and land use change, natural hazard and contamination management, climate vulnerability and resilience, climate change modelling, coral ecosystems, renewable energy expansion and wildlife impacts, co-design approaches to conservation, equity-based research, participatory mapping.

 On this page, you'll find links to various classwork and projects, including my open source porfolio, senior thesis, and remote sensing portfolio.